-In March 2020, option awards were granted to 48 U.S., Ireland, UK, Canada and Australia employees to purchase a total of 26,300 shares at an exercise price of \$77.05 per share.
-Five hundred of the 2020 awarded shares have been cancelled as of December 31, 2020.
+In October 2022, ISO option awards under the prior 2013 Plan were granted to 40 U.S., Ireland, and UK employees to purchase a total of 20,600 shares at an exercise price of \$82.60 per share.

-Employee and director options vest over a four-year period, with a ten-year exercise period as long as the employee remains employed.
+Under the past expired plans and new 2023 Plan, employee options vest over a four-year period, with a ten-year exercise period as long as the employee remains employed.
 Management expects to recommend additional options be awarded on an annual basis to the Company's key employees based on its belief that sharing ownership of the Company with those who help create its success is the best way to assure growth in stockholder value.
-UTMD stockholder value in terms of share price, which ended 2020 at \$84.30, plus cash dividends paid to stockholders, grew 1,437% (an annually compounded growth rate of 13%) over the last 22 years to the end of 2020.
+UTMD stockholder value in terms of share price, which ended 2023 at \$84.22, plus cash dividends paid to stockholders, grew 1,511% (an annually compounded growth rate of 11.8%) over the last 25 years to the end of 2023.

-- (4) Retirement Plans.
+(4) Retirement Plans.
 The Company has sponsored a 401(k) retirement plan for U.S. employees since 1985, a contributory retirement plan for Irish employees since 1998, a contributory retirement plan for Femcare UK employees since 2011, a contributory retirement plan for Femcare Australia employees since 2013, and a contributory retirement plan for Femcare Canada employees since 2017.
 In addition to meeting statutory requirements, the Compensation and Benefits Committee believes that a continuance of the retirement plans is consistent with ensuring a stable employment base by helping to provide Company employees with a vehicle to build long-term financial security.
-In 2020, the Company contributed and paid administrative costs at a total expense, including all of its subsidiaries, of \$178,300.
-For 2021, the Board of Directors has approved continuing the retirement plan contributions on the same basis as in 2020. - (5) Group Benefit Plans.
+In 2023, the Company contributed and paid administrative costs at a total expense, including all of its subsidiaries, of \$193,900.
+In 2022, the Company contributed and paid administrative costs at a total expense, including all of its subsidiaries, of \$167,700.
+For 2024, the Board of Directors has approved continuing the retirement plan contributions on the same basis as in 2023 and 2022.

+(5) Group Benefit Plans.
 In the U.S., the Company provides group medical, dental and life insurance benefit plans for its employees.
-For U.S. employees, the health benefits plan is consistent with self-funded group plans offered by other companies.
+For U.S. employees, the health benefits plan is consistent with selffunded group plans offered by other companies.
 The portion of the monthly premium cost is paid by U.S. plan participants on a graduated scale so that higher paid employees pay a higher premium.
 In Ireland, the UK, Canada and Australia, employees do not pay premiums, and are provided medical and life coverages consistent with benefits provided to employees of similar companies.